 When all else fails, be your own sunshine.Watch a new episode of #Dickinson tomorrow on the @AppleTV app with an Apple TV+ subscription. pic.twitter.com/IG2SneFAbnJanuary 15, 2021

 Gentleman Jack is based on the decoded diaries of Anne Lister, a British landowner who became a queer icon, it's a love story like no other and is sure to give your historical fix and dose of escapism via period drama.
-Suranne Jones, an icon in the British television industry (she played Karen McDonald in Coronation Street) takes on the role of Lister and delivers a stellar performance.
+Suranne Jones, an icon of British television (she played Karen McDonald in Coronation Street), takes on the role of Lister and delivers a stellar performance.

 Based on the Julian Fellowes novel, Belgravia tells the story of the Trenchard family and London's newly burgeoning nouveau riche scene.
 Naturally, it's never a simple plot with secrets and twists being exposed at every avenue.
 Will the secrets be revealed?
 Only time will tell—well, unless you've read the books...then you'll know what happens.